UFO-Group/LIGHT_platform/Supervised_Learning/Regression_Model/README.md

   --cv_folds 10
 ```

-### How to run OLS_linear_regression
+### How to run OLS_linear_regression.
 ```bash
 python baseline_OLS_linear_regression.py
 ```

 ### How to predict
-- You need to identify the best model and rename the file using R², RMSE, and MAE. e.g. fold_08_best_model.joblib to best_model.joblib
+- You need to identify the best model and rename the file using R², RMSE, and MAE. e.g. fold_08_best_model.joblib to best_model.joblib.
 ```bash
 python predict.py \
   --in_csv Path/kmeans-pooled.csv \